VAMDC/NodeSoftware/doc/source/deploy.rst

   system you would then move this file to */etc/apache2/sites-available/vamdcnode* and run *a2ensite vamdcnode* to activate it.
-* *django.wsgi*: This is the file that the previous one points to in its WsgiScriptAlias.
+* *wsgi.py*: This is the file that the previous one points to in its WsgiScriptAlias.
 Edit the path and your node's name.

 Once you have set this up and re-started the Apache webserver, your node